Donald Wayne Foster: Ramsey murder case

 "I finally heard the magic words while seated in the book-lined office of Don Foster, an Elizabethan scholar and professor at Vassar College in upstate New York, who just happened to be a hell of a linguistic detective.
 'Steve,' said Foster, 'I believe I am going to conclude the ransom note was the work of a single individual: Patsy Ramsey.'"

-On page 281 Thomas described Foster's presentation to the Boulder authorities in March 1998:

-"'In my opinion, it is not possible that any individual except Patsy Ramsey wrote the ransom note,' he told a special briefing in Boulder, adding that she had been unassisted in writing it.
+Thomas described Foster's presentation to the Boulder authorities in March 1998: "'In my opinion, it is not possible that any individual except Patsy Ramsey wrote the ransom note,' he told a special briefing in Boulder, adding that she had been unassisted in writing it.
 With his sterling academic reputation and a track record of 152-0 in deciphering anonymous writings, this should have been a thunderbolt of evidence, but the DA's office, without telling us, had already discredited and discarded the professor.
 His coming to Boulder was a big waste of time."

-On page 284, after outlining Foster's "case", Thomas discusses "a package from an Internet junkie named Susan Bennett...".
-He wrote that Foster had incorrectly thought that Jameson was John Andrew—but he did not include the fact that Foster also said Jameson/John Andrew was the killer.